ENOT-AutoDL/ENOT_Tutorials/README.md

 * Add a custom non-searchable operation/module with latency to use with search space
 * Add a custom searchable operation with latency to use with search space

+### Tutorial - latency calculation
+This notebook describes how to calculate latency using ENOT framework.
+Main chapters of this notebook:
+* Initialize latency of search space (SearchSpaceModel)
+* Calculate latency of arbitrary model/module

 ### Tutorial - metric learning
 This notebook shows application of neural architecture search for metric learning task using Arcface loss.

+### Tutorial - resolution search for image classification
+This notebook shows how to search optimal image resolution for computer vision task.
+In this tutorial we search model and resolution with best accuracy with fixed maximum latency.

+### Tutorial - search space autogeneration
+This notebook describes how to generate search space automaticaly from your model.